trfylh/teenvote/README.md

 You must be **18+** on or before the next election to actually vote!

-What you'll need:
+What you might need:

-1. Your Alabama driver license.
+1. Your state driver license or state identification card number.
 2. The last four digits of your social security number.
 3. Your date of birth.